PLCnext/CoffeeMachineDemo/README.md

 19. Here change the IP address of your PLC back to 192.168.1.10.
 20. Then download the demo project to the AXC F 2152.
-21. Disconnect your PLC from the Internet and open the Web-based Management to disable the User Authentication.
+21. For security reasons, disconnect your PLC from the Internet.
+Then open the Web-based Management to deactivate the User Authentication.
 22. Then restart the PLC.
 23. Finally, connect to the HMI via web browser.
 The URL is: https://192.168.1.10.
 You should now be able to see the start page.